benders5e/benders5e/waterbender.md

 ### Stance
 Beginning at 2nd level, you adopt a particular stance as your specialty.
 Choose one of the following options:

-#### Water Ring
-In combat, you surround yourself with a ring of water which you can use as your source of bending.
-The water also helps protect you from attacks, granting you a +2 bonus to AC.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>
 \page